• Skip to primary navigation

 📖 Recipe

-This Sticky Orange Tofu tastes as deliciously decadent as Chinese takeout, but it's more flavorful and far healthier since it's both oil-free and sweetened with oranges.
-Pair with brown rice and steamed broccoli for the perfect Asian-style comfort dish.
+This Orange Tofu tastes like Panda Express Vegan Orange Chicken, but it's more flavorful and far healthier since it's homemade and oil-free.
+Pair with brown rice and steamed broccoli for the perfect takeout-style comfort dish.
+Air fryer instructions included!

 Course Main Course